 “We had to change our own outlook on what college meant and how students with intellectual disabilities could go to college just like their siblings.
 Our son started at Middlesex a few weeks ago.
 He is so pleased to be on campus, enjoys his acting class, has built a strong relationship with his educational coach and is so excited to be doing travel training.
 This program was a real leap for us as parents.
 We are thrilled to have the support to make it a reality.”

-Joshua B. is a 21-year-old student who resides in Groton, MA.
-He began his participation in the MAICEI funded program at Middlesex Community College during the Spring’15 semester.
-During this time, Josh has worked at community job sites three days a week supported by his sending high school’s vocational program.
+Jacob is a 21-year-old student who resides in Bedford, MA.
+He began his participation in the MAICEI funded program at Middlesex Community College during the Spring 2017 semester.
+During this time, Jacob has worked at community job sites three days a week supported by his sending high school’s vocational program and has had an internship at New England Yachad in Brookline, MA.
+Jacob takes public transportation to and from college and his internship.

 ICE students at Middlesex Community College use the campus located in Bedford, Massachusetts.
 More than 13,000 credit students and 7,000 noncredit students attend the college on both Lowell and Bedford campuses.
 MCC’s mission statement is: At Middlesex Community College, everyone teaches, everyone learns.
 Collaborative in nature and innovative in practice, we educate, engage, and empower a diverse community of learners.
 Through transformative opportunities, we challenge and support every student to succeed and lead.
 Recognizing equity and inclusion as the foundation for excellence and creativity, Middlesex